updated

 Help

-We are looking for someone to work and participate on any of several fronts:
+We are looking for someone to help and participate on any of several fronts:

 -promotion, documentation, web-design, hosting and other aspects of running an in-house performance space;